Nyungwe National Park With Gorilla Adventure Tours

-the Ice Age, which explains its diversity.
+Nyungwe Forest National Park is said to have survived the Ice Age, which explains its diversity.
 Home to habituated chimpanzees and 12 other primates species (including a 400-strong troop of habituated Ruwenzori Black & White Colobus), it’s also a birder’s paradise with over 300 species, including 16 endemics, and is home to 75 different species of mammal.

 This majestic rainforest is filled with nature and wildlife experiences for you to emerge yourself in.
 Hiking or even biking the beautiful terrain, tracking the famous chimpanzees, experiencing the canopy walk, witnessing beautiful birds, relaxing by waterfalls are just a glimpse of activities that Nyungwe offers.
 Sounds and views collaborate to create a one-of-a-kind wildlife experience.
 Exploring through the forest, travellers will witness the lush green mountains and cooling mist in a landscape that won’t be soon forgotten.

 Cultural activities are also available around the forest.

 Nyungwe forest National park entrance fees differ according to which activities you are going to do and in which national park you are going to visit.

 Park entrance fees into Nyungwe Forest National Park are US$40 per person each day for the non residents as well as foreign residents.